satwik931/HCLTech_Nutrivision/README.md

 ## Conclusion

 This system builds a practical GenAI-powered assistant for telecom ticket resolution using real industry workflows.
 It retrieves past issues, compares similarity, produces actionable solutions, and improves support efficiency.

+## Contributions
+# Satvik
+Led thepreparation of the project presentation (PPT) Performed detailed problem statement analysis and requirement breakdown

+# Sai Teja
+Designed and implemented the RAG (Retrieval-Augmented Generation) pipeline Developed embedding generation and vector search workflow (SentenceTransformers + FAISS) Integrated retrieval steps with the LLM solution-generation module

+# Praveen
+Co-developed the RAG pipeline alongside Sai Teja with equal contribution Worked on embedding generation, FAISS indexing, and optimization Assisted in debugging and improving retrieval accuracy and system performance

+# Anurag
+Managed dataset collection, cleaning, preprocessing, and formatting Ensured compatibility of dataset structure with embeddings and RAG architecture

+# Rohan
+Developed the user interface (UI) for interacting with the system Integrated back-end outputs into a clean, user-friendly front-end experience